-- (i) Persons who are living with the applicant household but previously received a LIHEAP Cash benefit as a member of another household during the program year. - (ii) Persons who are maintaining their living arrangement temporarily for a reason such as a visit, vacation or education. - (iii) Residents in institutions, dormitories, or fraternity or sorority houses, and boarding homes. - (iv) Non-citizens who are not lawfully admitted non-citizens as specified in §601.31(4) (relating to general eligibility requirements). - (v) Persons who are currently incarcerated or are fleeing to avoid prosecution, custody or confinement after a felony conviction (or high misdemeanor in New Jersey) are ineligible to receive LIHEAP benefits. - (2) Household income.
+- (i) Persons who are living with the applicant household but previously received a LIHEAP benefit as a member of another household during the program year. - (ii) Persons who are maintaining their living arrangement temporarily for a reason such as a visit, vacation or education. - (iii) Residents in institutions, dormitories, or fraternity or sorority houses, and boarding homes. - (iv) Non-citizens who are not lawfully admitted non-citizens as specified in §601.31(4) (relating to general eligibility requirements). - (v) Persons who are currently incarcerated or are fleeing to avoid prosecution, custody or confinement after a felony conviction (or high misdemeanor in New Jersey) are ineligible to receive LIHEAP benefits. - (2) Household income.
 Household income is determined as specified in §§601.81 through 601.84 (relating to income determination for cash and crisis benefits).
-For eligible households that have income from employment, household income for the purpose of benefit determination is derived by deducting 20 percent from the gross wages.

-- (3) Heating region.
+For eligible households that have income from employment, household income for the purpose of benefit determination is derived by deducting 20 percent from the gross wages. - (3) Heating region.
 The heating region in which the household lives affects the benefit amount.
 The composition, by counties, of each of the five heating regions in this Commonwealth is tabulated in Appendix A. - (4) Fuel type.
-The household can choose to have the cash grant issued to its main or secondary heating source.
-If the payment is issued to the secondary source, the amount of the cash payment will be based on the amount of the main source of home heating fuel.
-A cash grant may only be issued to a supplemental heat source in situations where the main source of heat is inoperable and the supplemental heat source is the source of energy used most by the household. - (b) The county-by-county benefit table for the cash component, which is subject to change annually, is available at the local CAO and on-line at the following DHS website: http://www.dhs.pa.gov/citizens/heatingassistanceliheap/, under "LIHEAP Benefit Amount Table."
+A cash benefit will be issued to an eligible household's main source of home heating fuel.
+The household can choose to have the cash grant issued to a secondary heating source only in instances where the secondary fuel is needed to run the main source of heat (e.g., electricity to run an oil furnace) or when the main source of heat is inoperable.
+If the payment is issued to the secondary source, the amount of the cash payment will be based on the amount of the main source of home heating fuel. - (b) The county-by-county benefit table for the cash component, which is subject to change annually, is available at the local CAO and on-line at the following DPW website: www.dpw.state.pa.us/foradults/heatingassistanceliheap/, under "LIHEAP

+Benefit Amount Table."